 Now my second wife had a number of fine qualities, but she was also a bit of a miser.
 She hated spending money on what in her mind was “frivolous,” meaning anything I wanted that she didn’t.
 Even if we could afford it.
-This resulted in me doing it behind her back.
+This resulted in me doing a dastardly thing behind her back.
 (Come on, ladies, what do you expect when you do that?)

 When the synthesizer confrontation erupted, I let my wife vent, calm in the knowledge that no way was I bending on this one.
 This was a cherished project of mine since high school.